-The Bellingham Public Schools Foundation will serve as the fiscal sponsor (just as it does for many groups in our school district including the middle school parent groups, several athletic groups and more).
-Checks will be sent to the Foundation and then all money will be returned to the participating schools.
+The Bellingham Public Schools Foundation will serve as the fiscal sponsor (just as it does for many groups in our school district including the middle school parent group fundraiser).
+Checks will be sent to the Foundation and then all funds will be distributed to the participating schools.

 How much is being shared, and how is it being redistributed?

-The 10% given will be based on last year’s total income.
-By using last year’s numbers, this allows for better planning for all involved.
+The 10% given by each parent group will be based on the current year’s actual fundraising income.
 The funds will be distributed based on the number of students at each school receiving free or reduced meals.
 This plan acknowledges that every school has students in need.

 What happens if we have a really low fundraising year?

-The plan is based on what is raised in the most recent year.
+The plan is based on what is raised in the current year.
 One of the strengths of this project is that it helps support one another as each parent group will experience ebbs and flows in fundraising.

 There are a lot of ways that the district, the Foundation and community partners try and support schools with the highest needs.
-However, the inspiration for this project came from the collective observations and acknowledgement that what we’re currently doing is still not enough to give students at every school equitable opportunities.
+However, the inspiration for this project came from collective observations and acknowledgement that what we’re currently doing is still not enough to give students at every school equitable opportunities.

 Why aren’t the elementary schools following the same sharing model as the middle schools?

-At the middle school level, it’s only four schools which didn’t have the large disparities in their fundraising outcomes prior to their initiative.
+At the middle school level there are only four schools which don’t have the large disparities in their fundraising outcomes.
 Their model helped to balance income, but no school experienced huge shifts.